guardian/goo/README.md

     awslogs.PROD-admin.2015-05-05T14-15-to-2015-05-05T14-22

 The directory will contain a log file for each log stream having events during that period.
+If the `output-dir` argument is not specified, the output directory will be written to the current working directory.

 Why is running goo so slow?